ShambhaviSingh16/GravitySpheres/README.md

    Select "Open with Live Server" to see the 3D simulation in action.
 6. Use the buttons to toggle gravity and change sphere colors dynamically.

-## Usage

-- Open the webpage in your browser.
-- Use the **Toggle gravity** button to control the gravitational effect on the spheres.
-- Use the **Random colors** button to randomize sphere colors.

 <!--## Preview
 ![Project Preview](path_to_image.jpg)